 Welcome to the website of Zeta Phi Beta Sorority, Inc., Sigma Rho Zeta (SRZ) Chapter located in Cary, North Carolina!
-We expect this year to be filled with excitement as we look forward to celebrating 15 years of Service, Scholarship, Sisterhood, and Finer Womanhood in 2017.
-We thank everyone for their participation and support as we launch this new year of community service!
-Be sure to follow Sigma Rho Zeta on Facebook!
+The sorority year is coming to an end we look forward to celebrating 16 years of Service, Scholarship, Sisterhood, and Finer Womanhood in June.
+We thank everyone for their participation and support of our programs and events and we look forward to even bigger and better things in this sorority year.
+Be sure to follow us on Instagram and Twitter @CaryZetas or on Facebook Sigma Rho Zeta on Facebook!

 Zeta Phi Beta Sorority, Inc.